Snorkeling with Whale sharks off of Cancun, Mexico

 The souvenirs, such as t-shirts and stuffed animals, sold there benefit the whale sharks directly so they are worth buying.
 Bring along a credit card or American dollars, as they didn’t seem to have change for the pesos I brought.
 I bought two “I swam with whale sharks” t-shirts, and a stuffed whale shark.

 After the briefing, it is a mad rush for tourists to get to their boats, many which are pinned in by other boats.
-The boat ride takes awhile (up to half an hour or more depending on where the whale sharks are feeding that day) and I got rather wet, so dress accordingly.
+The boat ride takes awhile (up to 45 minutes or more depending on where the whale sharks are feeding that day) and I got rather wet, so dress accordingly.
 The previous week’s expedition had gorgeous weather and calm seas, but my expedition had the opposite weather.
 Be sure to bring seasickness medication just in case.
 I always take a Bonine the night before, and the morning of my boat rides and have yet to be seasick.

 Then out of the blue, there are boats everywhere in a boat “convention.”
 The water crawls with whale shark dorsal fins, and the tips of their tails sticking up out of the water.
 Then a whale shark cruises by, with its cavernous mouth gulping down water.
 There are so many boats around that engine fumes abound.
 The fumes made me more nauseous than the growing waves and rocking boat!